Alibaba, US-listed Chinese firms make roaring comeback in 2023 – KION546

 Ant’s fundraising plan

-The China Banking and Insurance Regulatory Commission has approved an application by Ant to expand its registered capital from $1.2 billion to $2.7 billion, according to a government notice issued late last week.
+The China Banking and Insurance Regulatory Commission has approved an application by Ant’s consumer finance unit to expand its registered capital from $1.2 billion to $2.7 billion, according to a government notice issued late last week.

 After the fund raise, Ant will control half of its key consumer finance unit, while an entity controlled by the Hangzhou city government will own a 10% stake.
 Hangzhou is where Alibaba and Ant have been headquartered since their inceptions.